webplatform/docs/tutorials/The_History_of_the_Web/index.md

 When HTML 4 was nearing completion, the W3C decided (in a [http://www.w3.org/MarkUp/future/ workshop run in 1998]) that in terms of markup languages, the future of the Web was XML and XHTML, not HTML ([http://www.w3.org/wiki/The_web_standards_model_-_HTML_CSS_and_JavaScript#What_is_XHTML.3F comparison of XHTML and HTML]).
 So the W3C drew a line under HTML 4.01 and instead concentrated on the [http://www.w3.org/TR/xhtml1/ XHTML 1.0] spec, finished in early 2000.
 XHTML 1.0 is just the same as HTML 4.01, except that it uses the stricter markup syntax rules of XML (more on this later). [http://www.w3.org/TR/xhtml2/ XHTML 2.0] soon followed, which added a whole bunch of new powerful features, and aimed to be the next big thing on the Web.

-The trouble with XHTML 2.0 is that it wasn't backwards compatible with the markup already on the Web — the elements worked differently, XHTML did not work properly in Internet Explorer, which still has the majority browser marketshare as of the time of writing, the developer tools available weren't ready for working with XML, and it didn't reflect what web developers were REALLY doing out there in the wild wild web.
+The trouble with XHTML 2.0 is that it wasn't backwards compatible with the markup already on the Web — the elements worked differently, XHTML did not work properly in Internet Explorer, which still has the majority browser market share as of the time of writing, the developer tools available weren't ready for working with XML, and it didn't reflect what web developers were REALLY doing out there in the wild wild web.

 In 2004, a group of like minded developers and implementers (including representatives from Opera, Mozilla and slightly later, Apple) got together and formed a breakaway spec group called the [http://www.whatwg.org/ WHATWG], with the aim of writing a better HTML markup spec that could handle authoring the new breed of web applications, without — crucially — breaking backwards compatibility.